paulfantom/homelab/docs/NAMING_CONVENTION.md

 ### Servers

-Named as characters from Discworld.
-They should be named in a way that reflects nature of a chosen character ex.:
+Servers should be named as characters from Discworld in a way that reflects nature of a chosen character ex.:

 "Vetinari" - living in Ankhmorpork AZ and managing it.
 Name for Home Assistant server.